We are no longer accepting applications for 2022.

 - Willing to participate as a resource person in mixed methods research in their home institution; and,

 - Provides a letter of support from a mentor at their home institution or employer.

 - Because the program is NIH-funded, only U.S. citizens are eligible.

 Notification of Successful Applicants

 Successful applicants will be notified early in 2022.
-Program activities will commence in March 2022 with webinars and a program retreat held in Baltimore in June 2022.
+Program activities will commence in March 2022 with webinars and a program retreat held in virtually from June 21-24, 2022.
 For in-person retreats, successful applicants will be provided transportation and hotel to attend the meeting in Baltimore and matched to a program consultant and mentor.